dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 # How to Contribute

-This document outlines some of the re
+This document outlines some of the requirements and conventions